SreenikethanI/timetabler/coursewise timetables/README.md

 Here's a brief on what shall be done with the PDF.
 The chain is **PDF** → **XLSX** → **CSV** → **JSON**.
 1. The table from the PDF file is imported into Excel.
-Manual clean-up and data sanitization is performed.
-Motive: Excel felt like the best tool to organize tabular data (refer to
+Manual clean-up and data sanitization is performed. **Motive:** Excel felt like the best tool to organize tabular data (refer to
    [#Cleaning and sanitizing data](#👉-cleaning-and-sanitizing-data))
-2. The Excel file is exported as CSV.
-Movie: easy portability of data, i.e. can be parsed using built-in Python `csv` module, etc.
+2. The Excel file is exported as CSV. **Motive:** easy portability of data, i.e. can be parsed using built-in Python `csv` module, etc.
 3. This CSV file is then fed into
-   [the Python script](<_parse coursewise csv.py>) and a resulting JSON file is created.
-Motive: JavaScript doesn't have native support for CSV, and JSON is natively supported by JavaScript, and also its hierarchial nature felt most suitable for representing semester info.
+   [the Python script](<_parse coursewise csv.py>) and a resulting JSON file is created. **Motive:** JavaScript doesn't have native support for CSV, and JSON is natively supported by JavaScript, and also its hierarchial nature felt most suitable for representing semester info.
 4. This JSON file is then referenced in the [Constants](/scripts/constants.js)